Print | Close

 (palbociclib, abemaciclib or ribociclib) versus aromatase inhibitors (anastrozole or

-(HR-positive), human epidermal growth factor receptor 2-negative (HER2-negative) metastatic
+receptor-positive (HR-positive), human epidermal growth factor receptor 2-negative

 Objectives

-the body is not able to control the growth of some cells.
-These extra cells can form tumors
+cancer, the body is not able to control the growth of some cells.
+These extra cells can

-in the breast.
-When tumor cells move to different parts of the body this is called advanced
+form tumors in the breast.
+When tumor cells move to different parts of the body this is

-cancer.
-Researchers are looking for better ways to treat advanced breast cancer.
+called advanced cancer.
+Researchers are looking for better ways to treat advanced breast

 This trial will look at six drugs: palbociclib, abemaciclib, ribociclib, letrozole,

-for use.
-Palbociclib, abemaciclib and ribociclib work in the same way and are a type of
+approved for use.
+Palbociclib, abemaciclib and ribociclib work in the same way and are a

-cancer drug called a CDK4/6 inhibitor.
-Letrozole and anastrozole work in the same way and are
+type of cancer drug called a CDK4/6 inhibitor.
+Letrozole and anastrozole work in the same

-AI does.
-Researchers think that AZD9833 might work better with a CDK4/6 inhibitor than an AI
+an AI does.
+Researchers think that AZD9833 might work better with a CDK4/6 inhibitor than

 - palbociclib + anastrozole